How to Create a Board Meeting Agenda That Drives Results

 Announcements and next steps

-This section provides a platform for sharing important updates, events, and milestones that affect the organization.
-In addition, outlining the next steps crystallizes the actionable takeaways from the meeting.
+This section serves as a platform for sharing important updates, events, and milestones that impact the organization.
+Additionally, outlining the next steps clarifies the actionable takeaways from the meeting.
 Clear communication of the action items aligns everyone’s responsibilities.

 Closing and adjournment